Omar Kader: Return to Forfar

 Kader left Alloa by mutual consent, and returned to Forfar on 1 September 2015.
 The first game of his second spell came four days later, a 4–0 loss to Dunfermline Athletic at Station Park.
 In his next game on 12 September, he scored the first goal of his return to the team, confirming a 2–0 win at Brechin City.
 In a season which ended with relegation, he added only one more goal, in a 1–1 draw at Airdrieonians on 8 March 2016.

 Arbroath

 On 10 May 2016, Kader joined up with former Forfar manager Dick Campbell, being one of four players to sign for Scottish League Two team Arbroath, alongside his Forfar teammates Michael Dunlop and Gavin Malin.
 The team won promotion at the end of the season as League Two champions.

 Arbroath won the League One title in 2019, though Kader scored only once, in a 5–2 home win over Stenhousemuir on 1 December 2018.
-On 9 November 2019 he scored his first professional goal at the age of 33, wrapping up a 3–0 win against Inverness Caledonian Thistle as a substitute at Gayfield Park.
+On 9 November 2019 he scored Arbroath's third goal as they wrapped up a 3–0 win against Inverness Caledonian Thistle at Gayfield Park.